flipkart-incubator/zjsonpatch/README.md

 Given a `patch`, it will apply it to the `source` JSON mutating the instance, opposed to `JsonPatch.apply` which returns a new instance with the patch applied, leaving the `source` unchanged.

+This is an extension to the RFC, and has some additional limitations.
+Specifically, the source document cannot be fully change in place (the Jackson APIs do not support that level of mutability).
+This means the following operations are not supported:
+* `remove` with an empty or root path;
+* `replace` with an empty or root path;
+* `move`, `add` or `copy` targeting an empty or root path.

 ### Tests:
 1. 100+ selective hardcoded different input JSONs , with their driver test classes present under /test directory.
 2. Apart from selective input, a deterministic random JSON generator is present under ( TestDataGenerator.java ),  and its driver test class method is JsonDiffTest.testGeneratedJsonDiff().